 The Tomato Foundation is a new NGO focussed on driving consumer demand for tomatoes and tomato products worldwide by sponsoring strategies that engage consumers effectively – especially through social media.

-In 2013 Caledonian Science Press also launched a fresh initiative called LoveHeartFood, which aims to join the fight against youth obesity by encouraging teenagers and young adults to cook through the power of Rock, Buzz 'n' Roll.
+In 2015 Caledonian Science Press also helped launch a fresh initiative called LoveHeartFood, which aims to join the fight against youth obesity by encouraging teenagers and young adults to cook through the power of Rock, Buzz 'n' Roll.

 CSP creates and controls every facet from the music to the mozzarella.